josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 ## Look Ma'!
 No Hands!

-The flow that we advocate is sometimes is referred to as _late branching_ another term frequently used is _release train_, these concepts assumes that merging branches implicitly means some kind of promotion.
+The flow that we advocate is sometimes referred to as _late branching_ another term frequently used is _release train_, these concepts assumes that merging branches implicitly means some kind of promotion.
 In general, the target branch is supposed to have a higher quality stamp, than the source branch.
 Such a transition calls for a kind of formal verification procedure.

 It's a flow that is well know from the _benevolent dictator governance model_ that often rule in Open Source communities: